 Soul Food Series #1: Pork Meatball Congee

-When my husband recently had tooth surgery and needed to stick to soft foods, I went searching for a gentle yet nourishing recipe—and thankfully, I came across one from Delightful Plate that hit all the right notes.
+When my husband had tooth surgery and needed to stick to soft foods, I went searching for a gentle yet nourishing recipe.
+Thankfully, I came across one from Delightful Plate that hit all the right notes.

 To finish, I topped the bowl with a soft-boiled egg, sautéed mushrooms, and some fresh vegetables.
 The result?
 A warm, healing dish that was both satisfying and soothing.
 My husband and I were genuinely happy with how it turned out.

-If you're looking for a cozy, feel-good meal—whether you're under the weather or simply craving something comforting—I highly recommend giving this recipe a try.
+If you’re looking for a cozy, feel-good meal whether you’re under the weather, caring for a loved one, or simply craving something nourishing for the soul, I highly recommend giving this recipe a try.
 You can check it out here.

 Comments